JamesGJ5-Learning-To-Code/todo-list/README.md

 'hidden' by default
 - DONE Make a button that will expand and close the above div.todo-list by toggling whether or not is hidden
 - DONE Give functionality to the above button
-- Create a button for adding todos in the div.todo-list
+- DONE Create a button for adding todos in the div.todo-list
+- Give functionality to the above button
 5. Add a couple of projects to the DOM
 6. Add a couple of TODOs to each project
 7. Test everything